lukebrc/KeyInfrastructure/.ai/prd.md

 ## Functional requirements of the project
 *   **User Management:**
-    *   The system must allow new users to self-register with a username, password, and an 8-character minimum PIN.
+    *   The system must allow new users to self-register with a username, and password
     *   The system must authenticate users based on their username and password.
 *   **Administrator Management:**
     *   The system must support a single administrator role with full privileges.